knifewine/cstar_test_docker/README.md

     docker run -t -i --privileged=true 711bf544f999

-Start up cassandra in the foreground:
+From the container's shell, start up cassandra in the foreground to test it out:

     /cassandra/bin/cassandra -f